The Turkish Baths at St Peter's Square, Leeds, in the 1890s

 This particular establishment is of considerable importance in the history of the Victorian Turkish bath in the British Isles.

-The first such bath in England was built by David Urquhart with his Manchester Foreign Affairs Committee in in 1857.
+The first such bath in England was built by David Urquhart with his Manchester Foreign Affairs Committee in 1857.
 One of Urquhart's political protégés was Charles Bartholomew (who at his death owned a countrywide chain of eight Turkish baths).
 He visited the Leeds Foreign Affairs Committee on Urquhart's behalf and, according to a letter in The Free Press (23 Sep 1857), reported that afterwards 'We adjourned to the house of the Chairman...I had the opportunity of saying a good deal to the Committee about the Turkish bath.'

 The following year, two members of the committee, John Shaw as proprietor and Frederick Rawnsley as manager, opened the Turkish bath in St Peter's Square.
 Thus, this particular establishment is one of the first ten Victorian Turkish baths in England, six of which were opened by Urquhart's Foreign Affairs Committees.